How Close Is Spanish To Portuguese?

 Portuguese originated from Medieval Galician, which is why it belongs to the Galician-Portuguese group.
 Spanish, on the other hand, belongs to the Castilian languages group of the West Iberian branch.
 However, it is important to remember that both vernaculars belong to the Indo European family.

 Muslims ruled Spain for a long time, which is why the influence of Arabic on European Spanish is clear.
-But Portuguese lack this influence, which has made it closer to other European vernaculars like German, French, Italian, and English.
+However, the Portuguese lack this influence, which has made it closer to other European vernaculars like German, French, Italian, and English.

 Both of these vernaculars have taken plenty of loanwords from English, which is why they have a few common words.